ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 where it has been used in 35 and 12 stock assessments as of 2012, respectively [@methot2013].

-Although SS is increasingly becoming a standard for fisheries stock assessment, and the programming language R [@rcoreteam2013] has become the standard for statistical computing and visualization, there lacks a generalized framework to link these components in a simulation context.
+Although SS is increasingly becoming a standard for fisheries stock assessment and has commonly been used in simulation testing [@lee2011; @lee2012; @pine2011; @crone2013a], and the programming language R [@rcoreteam2013] has become the standard for statistical computing and visualization, there lacks a generalized framework to link these components in a simulation context.
+Most simulation testing work to date has used custom frameworks tailored to the particular needs of each study.
-The only available R package to interface with SS is r4ss [@r4ss2013], which primarily allows reading, processing, and plotting with SS output, but not a simulation framework.
+The only available R package to interface with SS is r4ss [@r4ss2013], which primarily allows reading, processing, and plotting of SS output, but not a simulation framework.

-Here, we introduce ss3sim,
+Here we introduce ss3sim,
 an R package that facilitates
 large-scale, rapid, and reproducible simulation testing with the widely-used SS framework.